-How you drive your vehicle, which settings or features are active, driving conditions and traffic can all affect range in different ways.
+How you drive your vehicle, which settings or features are active, weather conditions and traffic can all affect your vehicle's range in different ways.

-Speed Driving at higher speeds increases your fuel consumption.
-Drive mode Depending on your selected drive mode, your fuel consumption may be affected.
-City driving and traffic situation Varying your speed by frequently accelerating and braking will increase fuel consumption compared to keeping a constant speed.
-Climate settings Which climate features are active and how much they affect your fuel consumption.
+Speed Driving at higher speeds drains the battery more and increases your fuel consumption.
+Drive mode Depending on your selected drive mode, your vehicle prioritizes the electric motor and the engine differently.
+City driving and traffic situation Varying your speed by frequently accelerating and braking will increase battery and fuel consumption compared to keeping a constant speed.
+Outside temperature The outside temperature can affect your battery consumption and range.
+Battery temperature A cold battery is less efficient and needs more energy to be heated. preconditioning By preconditioning your vehicle, you can decrease the energy used to heat up both the vehicle and the battery.
+This can be done in the climate settings.
+Climate settings Which climate features are active and how much they affect your battery and fuel consumption.
 Tires and tire pressure Tire condition and tire pressure can affect your range.
 Road condition and topography Road conditions and hilliness can affect your range.
-Towing Towing a trailer demands more power from your vehicle and will adversely affect fuel consumption.
+Towing Towing a trailer demands more power from your vehicle and will adversely affect battery and fuel consumption.
 This is relative to the type of trailer being towed.